How To Switch To an Interest Only Mortgage

 Get started with an expert broker to find out how much they could help you save on your mortgage repayments.

-It’s important to bear in mind that whilst you’ll make savings in the short-term on your monthly payments, the interest repaid over the full term of an interest-only mortgage is greater than the amount payable on an equivalent capital repayment mortgage, meaning you will pay back more overall.
+It’s important to remember that whilst you’ll make savings in the short term on your monthly payments, the interest repaid over the full term of an interest-only mortgage is greater than the amount payable on an equivalent capital repayment mortgage, meaning you will pay back more overall.

 How a broker can help you switch

 Interest-only mortgages are more complex because you need to have an acceptable repayment vehicle in place.
-An interest-only mortgage expert like the ones we work with will be able to help you fully explore all the options available to you, and ensure you’re making the right choice for your circumstances.
+An interest-only mortgage expert like the ones we work with will be able to help you thoroughly explore all the options available to you and ensure you’re making the right choice for your circumstances.

 As many lenders only provide interest-only deals via intermediaries, brokers often have access to deals that you wouldn’t be able to find on your own.
-This means that if you’re unable to meet the income or equity requirements of your current lender, they may be able to match you with a more suitable lender for your circumstances.
+This means that if you cannot meet the income or equity requirements of your current lender, they may be able to match you with a more suitable lender for your circumstances.

-Even if your existing lender is able to accommodate your request to switch to interest-only repayments, they may not have the most competitive rates or flexible terms, whereas a specialist broker can help ensure you’re getting the best deal available to you.
+Even if your existing lender can accommodate your request to switch to interest-only repayments, they may not have the most competitive rates or flexible terms.
+In contrast, a specialist broker can help ensure you get the best deal.

 We're so confident in our service, we guarantee it.